VladasZ/rustscript/bench/README.md

 The report and charts use the median for every track and retain every raw sample in `results.json`.
 Every chart carries the Node and Python versions the run measured, in the top right corner.
-Timed stdout always goes to `/dev/null`, so wall and compute runs see the same output destination.
+Timed stdout always goes to `/dev/null`, so total time and compute runs see the same output destination.
 Samples run round-robin with a rotating language order to spread temperature and background-system drift.

-The default is one warmup, five wall samples, and five compute/memory samples for every case. `--quick` uses three samples per track. `--samples N` sets both sample counts explicitly.
+The default is one warmup, five total time samples, and five compute/memory samples for every case. `--quick` uses three samples per track. `--samples N` sets both sample counts explicitly.